 - 8.1.
-Students and their teachers and families are knowledgeable about the services and supports that are available at, or through, school, including physical, mental, behavioral and emotional health. - A directory of health and social supports is readily accessible. - Teachers know who to reach out to for specific supports for specific children. - Community organizations, PTAs, school website, newsletters and bulletin boards communicate available supports. - Community events (e.g., health fairs) inform students, teachers, and families about available supports. - 8.2.
-Services and supports are proactive and culturally and linguistically relevant and responsive. - School staff and partners receive professional development on cultural responsiveness - Translation services are available in school to students, parents, and at partner events - Organizations with expertise to provide culturally-specific services are involved - 8.3.
-Health and social supports and services respond to the needs of students, and families, and focus both on prevention and treatment. - Healthy living and health promotion activities are present for student, family, and residents. - Array of services responsive to needs (e.g., on site health and mental health services, dental and vision services). - Health education opportunities are available. - Health services are open to families and neighborhood. - 8.4.
-An interdisciplinary student support team, including specialized instructional support personnel, community partners, other school staff, and involving families where appropriate, develops and oversees a plan to respond to individual student needs. - Response to intervention system is in place. - Student support teams and RTI System Student Support Plans that include student assets and needs assessments that are co-developed with students and corresponding supports or interventions. - Individualized Learning Plans (ILPs) for all students are in place.
+Students and their teachers and families are knowledgeable about the services and supports available at, or through school, including physical, mental, behavioral, and emotional services. - A directory of health and social supports is readily accessible to students, teachers, and families. - Teachers know who to reach out to for specific supports for specific children. - Community organizations, PTAs, school website, newsletters and bulletin boards communicate available supports. - Community events (e.g., health fairs) inform students, teachers, and families about available supports. - 8.2.
+Services and supports are proactive and culturally and linguistically relevant and responsive. - School staff and partners receive professional development on culturally responsive practices. - Translated materials and interpretation are available to students and parents and at school and partner events. - Partners include organizations with expertise to provide culturally specific services. - 8.3.
+Health and social supports and services respond to the needs of students, and families, and focus on prevention and treatment. - Healthy living and health promotion activities are present for student, family, and residents. - There are an array of services responsive to needs (e.g., on site health and mental health services, dental and vision services). - Health education opportunities are available. - Health services are open to families and residents in the neighborhood.

+- 8.4.
+An interdisciplinary student support team, including specialized instructional support personnel, community partners, other school staff, and involving families where appropriate, develops and oversees a plan to respond to individual student needs. - Response to Intervention (RTI) systems and supports are in place. - Student support teams and RTI System Student Support Plans include student assets and needs assessments that are co-developed with students and corresponding supports or interventions. - Individualized learning plans (ILPs) are in place for all students.